What I Do

 My Research

-As a behavioral ecologist, I’m drawn to understanding the factors that influence decision-making.
+I am a behavioral ecologist, which means I try to understand why organisms make the decisions they do – the factors that influence decision-making.
 I specialize in human reproductive behavior – why people making the mating choices they do.
 These were the questions that inspired my doctoral research.
+Learn more about that research below.

 The Ecology and Evolution of Human Reproductive Behavior (My Dissertation, PDF)